Does any of this sound like you?

 O - Overstimulation

-Because 80% - 85% of the population are not highly sensitive, the world we live in is not always designed for our finely tuned nervous systems (think: loud/busy cities, fast-paced or high-pressure work/school environments, etc).
+Because about 80% - 85% of the population are not highly sensitive, the world we live in isn’t always designed for our finely tuned nervous systems (think: loud/busy cities, fast-paced or high-pressure work/school environments, etc).
 Things that register as a 1 on the scale of a non-HSP might be more like a 10 on the scale of an HSP.
 What this means is that HSPs can be more susceptible to overstimulation and overwhelm because we pick up on so much more and process it more deeply.
+The upside to this is that we can act like the canaries in the coal mine, and be an early indicator that an environment or process needs to change, before others are even aware.

 HSPs feel deeply and react more strongly to emotional experiences - both the positive and the negative.
 What this means is that our environment is very important because we are more impacted by our surroundings (people and places) than others.
-But fear not, this isn’t necessarily a bad thing: research shows that we have the capacity to excel beyond many non-HSPs if given a positive environment to thrive in.
+So if we are surrounded by negativity, we are likely to be more deeply impacted than a non-HSP would be.
+But fear not, this isn’t exclusively a bad thing: research also shows that we have the capacity to excel beyond many non-HSPs if given a positive environment to thrive in.

-Brain scans have also shown a higher level of activity for HSPs in the parts of the brain that help us relate to other people’s emotions, meaning that HSPs have a higher capacity for empathy.
+Brain scans also show a higher level of activity for HSPs mirror neurons (the part of the brain that helps us feel other people’s emotions).
+This means that HSPs have a higher capacity for empathy, as long as we’re not already overwhelmed.

 S - Sensing Subtleties

-HSPs pick up on subtle details that others miss (like little changes in our surroundings, or non-verbal cues from other people, etc.).
-We are also more impacted by sensory input like strong smells, bright lights, loud noises (intense startle responses are common), itchy fabrics, hot or cold temperatures, and hunger.
+Highly sensitive people often pick up on subtle details that others miss.
+This might mean you notice a small change in decor, or can more easily read non-verbal cues from other people or animals.
+We are also more affected by sensory stimuli like strong scents, bright lights, loud noises (intense startle responses are common), scratchy fabrics, changes in temperature, and internal bodily sensations like hunger cues.

 Common Challenges for Highly Sensitive People (HSPs)

 Given how much we pick up on everything around us and our tendency to process things deeply, it’s easy for HSPs to become overwhelmed or emotionally exhausted.
-Some common challenges that HSPs may face if we haven’t been given the proper tools and emotion-regulation techniques are:
+Some common challenges that HSPs may face if we haven’t been given the proper tools and techniques for emotion-regulation are:

 • Overwhelm/Over-stimulation